cs-dcdavid/tagup_challenge/README.md

 ## Section 2: Objectives
 1. Mapping the Time-series equipment data
-2. Cleaning the Timer-series equipment data
+2. Cleaning the Time-series equipment data
 3. Why is this design and approach effective?